Filioque: Claims of authenticity

 At the end of the 8th and the beginning of the 9th century, the Church of Rome was faced with an unusual challenge regarding the use of Filioque clause.
 Among the Church leaders in Frankish Kingdom of that time a notion was developing that Filioque clause was in fact an authentic part of the original Creed.
 Trying to deal with that problem and its potentially dangerous consequences, the Church of Rome found itself in the middle of a widening rift between its own Daughter-Church in Frankish Kingdom and Sister-Churches of the East.
 Popes of that time, Hadrian I and Leo III, had to face various challenges while trying to find solutions that would preserve the unity of the Church.

 First signs of the problems were starting to show by the end of the reign of Frankish king Pepin the Short (751–768).
 Use of the Filioque clause in the Frankish Kingdom led to controversy with envoys of the Byzantine Emperor Constantine V at the Synod of Gentilly (767).

+The Synod of Gentilly (Latin: Concilsum Gentiliacense) was a Christian Frankish Synod held on Christmas day in 767 AD located at Gentilly, Val-de-Marne.
+There are no surviving acts of the council.
+Most of the bishops of Gaul and Germany were present as well as 6 papal legates, 6 ambassadors from the Byzantine emperor Constantine V, several Greek bishops and Pepin the Short with a number of his nobles.
+The question of the procession of the Holy Ghost was discussed at the council, specifically regarding the use of the Filioque inside the Nicene Creed.
+This caused controversy among the ambassadors of the Byzantine emperor.
+It is unknown whether it was the Franks or the Greeks that broached the issue concerning the Filioque, but it is more likely that the Franks introduced the issue.
+There was also a discussion on the veneration of images.
+The synod sanctioned the use of images during worship, which implies a condemnation of the iconoclastic policies of the Byzantine emperor and refusal to enter diplomatic and political negotiations with the east.

 As the practice of chanting the interpolated Latin Credo at Mass spread in the West, the Filioque became a part of Latin liturgy throughout the Frankish Kingdom.
 The practice of chanting the Creed was adopted in Charlemagne's court by the end of the 8th century and spread through all of his realms, including some northern parts of Italy, but not to Rome, where its use was not accepted until 1014.